 The team at SavaSeniorCare Administrative Services, which recruits leadership, healthcare talent, and support services for their client center skilled nursing homes, recruited newly laid off service, hospitality, and restaurant industry workers.
 They recognized employment needs at skilled nursing centers that align with hotels, such as housekeeping and dietary staff, Lesley Mastalerz, SavaSeniorCare’s VP of Talent Acquisition, says.

 But, before anyone was sent out to report to a job, they had to complete a COVID-19 screening tool that Becker created.
-It asked candidates questions such as whether they had been out of the country, been sick, had a fever, or if anyone in their house was sick.
+Candidates were asked questions such as whether they had been out of the country, been sick, had a fever, or if anyone in their house was sick.

 For SavaSeniorCare, which recruits healthcare talent for their client center nursing homes, it was perhaps even more crucial that hiring of new staff be done in the safest manner possible.
 Besides prohibiting non-essential personnel from entering the centers, it also meant on-site interviewing came to a grinding halt, shifting to video-conference interviewing instead.
 Also, the workers reporting each day were screened at the front door.